SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 02 NCAC 09C .0601 COMMINGLING OF SHELL AND EGG PROHIBITED

-No person shall process any eggs for human food in any manner which:
+Eggs for human food shall be processed in a manner which:

-(1) does not allow examination of the content of individual eggs being processed; and
+(1) allows examination of the content of individual eggs being processed; and

-(2) allows egg content to commingle with the egg shell or shell membrane during processing.
+(2) does not allow egg content to commingle with the egg shell or shell membrane during processing.

 History Note: Authority G.S.
 106‑131; 106‑139;